srosanba/sas-statrep/README.md

 # Example SESUG Paper

-An example LaTeX file is included in this repository.
+An [example LaTeX file](https://github.com/srosanba/sas-statrep/blob/master/sesugexample.tex) is included in this repository.
 The file includes lots of customizations that are useful for SESUG formatting requirements.
 There are too many customizations to explain them all.
 Just make yourself a local copy and start editing away.
-Be sure to modify the 3rd line to correspond to where you save the LaTeX file.
+Just be sure to save it in a separate folder from any other StatRep project, and modify the 3rd line to correspond to where you save the example LaTeX file.